MareStare/twai/src/welcome.md

 <figure align="center">
     <img src="/siber-twi-nebula.jpg" style="border-radius: 20px" data-zoomable></img>
     <figcaption align="right">
-        <sub><a href="https://tantabus.ai/images/33165">AI art by Siberpone</a></sub>
+        <sub><a href="https://tantabus.ai/images/33165">AI art by Siber</a></sub>
     </figcaption>
 </figure>

 # Welcome

 Welcome to the pony AI art guide 👋!
-It's a handbook created with the purpose to teach you how to generate, compose and edit beautiful pony 🦄 images using AI.
+It's a handbook created with the purpose of teaching you how to generate, compose and edit beautiful pony 🦄 images using AI.

 <!-- TODO: add some beautiful AI-generated image of twilight here -->